joaopegoraro/mvvm_riverpod/README.md

 ## Dependencies

-This package needs [Riverpod](https://pub.dev/packages/riverpod/install) for it to function, so you need install it too.
+This package needs [Riverpod](https://pub.dev/packages/riverpod/install) for it to function, so you need to install it too.

 ## Getting started